 Surviving the Hum

 The Hum is not just any annoying sound or noise.
 The Hum is infrasound and low freqeuncy sound waves.
-If you are reading this page chances are you have some level of awareness of how these soundwaves

-affect you personally. the information on this page is valid for any type of Hum or low frequency noise regardless of where you think it may be coming from.
+on this page is valid for any type of Hum or low frequency noise regardless of where you think it may be coming from.
+If your Hum comes from a natural gas pipeline a Data center or your neighbors air

 Everyone has a different level of sensitivity.
-While you may be greatly affected by these sound wave someone you live with or near may have a different level of sensitivity and not be bothered at
+While you may be greatly affected by these sound waves someone you live with or near may have a different level of sensitivity and not be bothered at

 all.
 To put this in perspective lets consider alllergies.
 Some people might not be bother at all by pollen or pet dander while for others it can make them very uncomfortable.
 The most extreme example